datastaxdevs/workshop-spring-stargate/README.md

 [🏠 Back to Table of Contents](#table-of-content)

-## 14. Happy END
+## 14. The END

-Congratulation your made it to the END.
+Congratulations, your made it to the END of the show.

 **💚 Share the love**